milindx/Fee_Management_System/README.md

 #Functional Requirements
 1. Admin
-Can login
+Can login,
-Can add/view/edit/delete user
+Can add/view/edit/delete user,
 Can logout

 2. Registered User
-Can login
+Can login,
-Can Pay Fee
+Can Pay Fee,
-Can check due fee
+Can check due fee,
-Can logout
+Can logout.